ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/offers/figleaves-buy-one-get-one-half-price.markdown

 is_promoted: false
 has_entry_page: false
 title: "Perfect Christmas present at Figleaves"
-competition-description: "Discover the latest promotion of Figleaves, the home of\
+competition-description: "<p>Discover the latest promotion of Figleaves, the home\
-  \ Luxury Lingerie, Swimwear and many more.
-At Figleaves, they aim to deliver the\
+  \ of Luxury Lingerie, Swimwear and many more.
+At Figleaves, they aim to deliver\
-  \ best possible lingerie, swimwear and other accessories, depending on your tastes\
+  \ the best possible lingerie, swimwear and other accessories, depending on your\
-  \ and on your way to dress.
-Check it out now, and you could find the perfect present\
+  \ tastes and on your way to dress.
+Check it out now, and you could find the perfect\
-  \ for your loved ones this Christmas."
+  \ present for your loved ones this Christmas.</p>\n"
 banner-img: "figleaves-xmas_image.png"
 logo-left-href: "https://www.figleaves.com/uk/"
 logo-left-image: "figleaves-logo.svg"